wilianfc/chavevalorws/README.md

  2. Open https://gitpod.io/#https://github.com/wilianfc/chavevalorws
  3. Run `mvn clean install` to build your application
  4. Start application with `mvn exec:java`
- 5. Don´t forget to choose to expose the aplication port (gitpod.io will ask)
+ 5. Don´t forget to choose to expose the application port (gitpod.io will ask)
  5. To check that your application is running use the url in terminal.
 The address is like https://8080-f0dfd602-09fd-4034-9d45-3bfb92b9c1df.ws-us1.gitpod.io/
  6. Use the address https://XXXXXXXXX.gitpod.io/api/chavevalor for test api